Leader-board/OA-and-Interviews/Online Assessments.md

 questions are written by the company, much like HackerRank, and there is no scaled score), in which case most of what was written for the HackerRank section would apply instead.
 It's easy to find out if an exam is GCA - this will be clearly mentioned.

+Note that this guide does not cover tests such as CodeSignal's Data Science and Industry Coding frameworks (though there is a [nice guide](https://github.com/PaulLockett/CodeSignal_Practice_Industry_Coding_Framework) for the latter).

 ### HireVue